Lagranje/CoinMarketPlus/readme.md

 ## Prerequisites
 ### Step 1
-Download index.html document from the web page and save it to the empty folder
+Download index.html document from the web page and save it to the empty folder.
 ![Alt text](/doc/prerequisites_step1.png?raw=true)
 ### Step 2
 In the root directory of our project create two more folders such as `fonts` and `images`.